stephenlee66/bc2406-diabetes-risk-prediction-gp/README.md

 This project uses symptom-based and health-indicator datasets to identify diabetes risk patterns through predictive modelling.
 Logistic Regression and CART were applied and compared.
 The findings from both models were then translated into developing a preventive-care solution which we called DiaScope.

 ## Data Source
-Both datasets were sourced from Kaggle
+Both datasets were sourced from Kaggle.

 ## Methodology
 1. Data Cleaning and Preprocessing